longjl1/Disposing-It/README.md

 Mobile app basd on Tensorflow.js/ MobileNet and AR frameworks for React Native

 ## Project vision statement
-“To increase the general knowledge and frequency of proper disposal habits using Augmented Reality”
+“To increase the general knowledge and frequency of proper disposal habits using Augmented Reality and AI object recognition”

 ## Demo